 - Application Layer User ID.

 - Application Layer Group ID provided in step 1.

+- The Source Layer-2 ID that is always set to a self assigned unicast identifier of the transmitter.

 NOTE 2: The mechanism for converting the ProSe application layer provided group identifier to the destination Layer-2 ID depends on the conclusion of KI#8.